SteffenMangold/EntityFrameworkCore.Cacheable/README.md

 Cached queries are x2,611 times faster.
 ```

-Even with a InMemory test database, the results are significant faster.
+Even with an InMemory test database, the results are significantly faster.

 ```
 Average database query duration [+00:00:00.0026076].